 If you have a smart TV, you can connect it to the Internet.
 It depends on what you want to do with your smart TV.
 If you want to stream movies and TV shows from the internet, then you’ll definitely want to connect your smart TV to the internet.

 There are two options of network connectivity for your smart tv: Ethernet and WiFi, both WiFi and Ethernet have their strengths and weaknesses.

-	If you just want to use it to watch your favorite streaming apps like Netflix, then using Wi-Fi will be fine.
+If you just want to use it to watch your favorite videos on Netflix, then using Wi-Fi will be fine.
 Internet speeds are consistent with Ethernet connections because it’s a corded connection.

 It costs more to get the hardware, and it takes time to set them up in an aesthetically pleasing manner that won’t have you tripping every time you’re near them but when you using WiFi, you don’t need to run an Ethernet cord from the router to your TV and this is great if you have smart TVs on different floors and rooms.